bullet-train-co/bullet_train-core/docs/action-models.md

  - A project manager can archive multiple projects at once.
  - A customer service agent can refund multiple payments at once.
- - A user can see updates while their infrastructure is provisioned.
+ - A user can see progress updates while their 100,000 row CSV file is imported.
  - A marketing manager can publish a blog post now or schedule it for publication tomorrow at 9 AM.
  - A contributor can propose a content template change that will be applied after review and approval.